The 10 most important MDM system features your organization needs

 7. Application control - whitelisting and blacklisting

-With the right software, you can determine exactly which apps should not be used on mobile devices.
+With the use of appropriate software you can determine exactly what applications should not be used on mobile devices.
 This is especially important in industries that require high levels of security.

 Administrator sets the list of allowed and blocked applications, so that you only have access to the tools you need for your work.